skyworkz/website/content/blog/comparing-google-cloud-serverless-compute-offerings.md

  * If you just want to run a simple function, and creating a container would be overkill, Cloud Functions is the best option.
  * If you don’t have a CI/CD in place, and you just want to develop and deploy your entire application, App Engine (Flex) is the go-to solution.
  * If you are building an application that uses HTTP/2 then Cloud Run for Anthos is your only option.
 But keep in mind that you need to have a Kubernetes cluster up and running.
+ * If your use-case involves a few hundred or thousand requests per day, Cloud Run or Functions are fine.
+Millions of requests or more should utilize AppEngine, Kubernetes or Compute engine to avoid per-request charges driving up costs.

  Good luck in choosing the right solution for your situation!
 If you need any help, you know where to find us :)